shreya-santra/swhkd-gui-configurator/README.md

-# SWHKD GUI – Visual Hotkey Manager for Wayland
+# SWHKD GUI – Visual Hotkey Manager for SWHKD

 A modern graphical interface for [SWHKD](https://github.com/waycrate/swhkd), enabling you to visually manage keyboard shortcuts and modes *directly* in your live SWHKD config file—no manual text editing required .